 To drive a nail into this coffin, the Navy found and imprisoned Ana D. Mire and put her on death row.
 Hearing this news, Gray set himself on a warpath.
 His buried fury from Sangria’s murder came boiling out from the mere thought of his second mother’s life being threatened.
 The Black Fist Pirates conquered and wrecked one Marine base after another in their search for Mire.
 This campaign of destruction was dubbed "The Conqueror's War" and won Gray a new epithet—“The Conqueror”.

 The search continued for a year until the Navy devised a plan to put an end to his persistent raids by calling him out to a decisive battle.
-They scheduled the execution of Mire at Marineford on the very platform where Marsh was executed.
+They scheduled Mire's execution at Marineford on the very platform where Marsh was executed.

-An apocalyptic battle ensued which was broadcast to the world in hopes of deterring piracy in the future.
+An apocalyptic battle ensued which was broadcast live in hopes of deterring piracy in the future.
 The Black Fist Pirates inflicted great losses upon the elite of the Navy, but the Marines gained the upper hand against their greatly outnumbered foes.
 Mire’s tears from the moment those executioner’s blades pierced her heart still haunt Gray’s dreams.
 His indignation wrought upon the Marines a debilitating loss.
 With a single attack, Gray destroyed the Pillar of Justice, the monumental headquarters of the Navy.

-The admirals, led by Fleet Admiral Hannibal Strauss, attacked Gray in unison, wounding him almost fatally.
+The admirals, led by Fleet Admiral Ginsai, attacked Gray in unison, wounding him almost fatally.
 Before he fell into the sea from their final strike, he spoke bold words to the world just like Marsh had.

 "One Piece is real!
 When the King of the Pirates fought the world, they told you he lost.
 They lied!
 He beat them all... but surrendered to defend the legacy of One Piece.
 They called him Hoard Marsh.
 They lied!
-My captain's name was Hoar D. Marsh.
+My captain's name was Hoare D. Marsh.
 A new era is coming... a dawn where old values of freedom will prevail as they once did long ago — a Revival Dawn.
 The Will of D. will never die!
 It will lead its next successors to define the future at the end of the world...
 At Laugh Tale!"